ashok-khanna/ParEvil/README.md

 ## Reliance on Evil Paredit
 Finally, it is useful to maintain reliance on Evil Paredit to provide some safety against accidentally breaking balanced parantheses whilst in Normal / Paredit State.
+There a few cases where it doesn't work as intended, so its on my list to make the overall bindings more safe.

 ```lisp
 (load "/path-to-evil-paredit/evil-paredit.el")